 Over time, PCs have outgrown the traditional BIOS, with its scant 1MB memory ceiling and 16-bit architecture that limits boot drive capacities to 2.1TB.
-So in 2007, a consortium of companies including Intel, AMD, and key PC manufacturers crafted an advanced successor to the BIOS, known as the Unified Extensible Firmware Interface (UEFI).
-PC makers have largely transitioned to UEFI, though many organizations continue to manage a mix of UEFI-based PCs and older BIOS-based computers.
-The term “BIOS” is also still commonly used to refer to both BIOS and UEFI architectures, so what exactly are the key difference between a BIOS and a UEFI?
+So in 2007, a consortium of companies including Intel, AMD, Microsoft and key PC manufacturers crafted an advanced successor to the BIOS, managed by the Unified Extensible Firmware Interface Forum.
+PC makers have largely transitioned to UEFI.
+However, many organizations continue to manage a mix of UEFI-based PCs and older BIOS-based computers.
+The term “BIOS” is also still commonly used to refer to both BIOS and UEFI architectures.
+So what exactly are the key differences between a BIOS and a UEFI?

 UEFI vs BIOS – Key Differences

 UEFI is more than just an expanded BIOS with graphical elements, a mouseable UI and support for 32 and 64-bit code.
-UEFI enables new levels of security and robustness at the foundation of the compute architecture, and establishes a “root of trust” upon which all other security solutions, such as anti-malware software, can rely.
+It enables enhanced levels of security and robustness at the foundation of the compute architecture.
+UEFI also establishes a “root of trust” upon which all other security solutions, such as anti-malware software, can rely.

-Case in point is the UEFI Secure Boot feature, which employs digital signatures to verify the integrity of low-level code like boot loaders and operating system files before execution.
+Case in point is the UEFI Secure Boot feature.
+This feature employs digital signatures to verify the integrity of low-level code like boot loaders and operating system files before execution.
 If validation fails, Secure Boot halts execution of the compromised bits to stop any potential attack in its tracks.
 This scheme can blunt the most pernicious threats, such as hard-to-detect rootkits that can otherwise elude detection and remediation.

 UEFI and BIOS Compared